There

 Examples: Apricot Whirl, Blazing Starlet, Cassata, Mondragon, Shrike, Sovereign, Tricollet

-Split-Cupped Papillon Daffodils: Split-corona daffodils with the corona segments alternate to the perianth segments; the corona segments usually in a single whorl of six.
+the corona segments alternate to the perianth segments; the corona segments

-Examples: Lemon Beauty, Papillon Blanc, Sorbet
+Examples: Dancing Moonlight, Lemon Beauty, Papillon Blanc, Sorbet

 Miscellaneous Daffodils-- Division 12 consists of daffodils not falling into any of the previous categories.
 Many are inter-division hybrids.